 Job 40:1-42:17 ~ 2 Corinthians 5:11-21 ~ Psalm 45:1-17 ~ Proverbs 22:14

 Old Testament - We finish up the book of Job today!
 King Solomon's book of Ecclesiastes begins tomorrow!
 In our Job readings today, one very interesting thing that I really want to now study further is what exactly was the "behemoth” in Job Chapter 40 and what was the "leviathan” in Job Chapter 41?
-Were these dinosaurs?? :) Currently my thinking is lined up with the New Living Translation saying that the behemoth is a hippopotamus and that the leviathan is a crocodile – and obviously you can view my blog entry below to see I have images up of a hippo and croc.
-A few website links about the question of dinosaurs being mentioned in the Bible are at this link, this link, and this link.
+Were these dinosaurs??
+I ask this very openly, in that I don’t know.
+Currently my thinking is lined up with the New Living Translation saying that the behemoth is a hippopotamus and that the leviathan is a crocodile – and obviously you can view my blog entry below to see I have images up of a hippo and croc.
+But. . . last year some of you posted up some good questions and points on the behemoth and leviathan’s being something else. . . perhaps even dinosaurs?
+I know we have some Biblical scholars and many pastors out there reading this.
+What say you?
+Please post up your thoughts on what the behemoth and leviathan are in the Comments section below.
+Thanks!
 Below is artwork titled "Behemoth and Leviathan" by William Blake from the year 1825:

 In our Job readings today, God talks all about Intelligent Design. :) Seriously, when I read today's chapters in Job 40 about the hippopotamus and 41 about the crocodile, I could not help but praise God for indeed being the Almighty Intelligent Designer!
 Great stuff.
 You cannot argue with Job chapter 40 verses 15 through 18 where God says to Job - ""Take a look at the mighty hippopotamus.
 I made it, just as I made you.
 It eats grass like an ox.
 See its powerful loins and the muscles of its belly.
 Its tail is as straight as a cedar.
 The sinews of its thighs are tightly knit together.
 Its bones are tubes of bronze.
 Its limbs are bars of iron.
 It is a prime example of God's amazing handiwork."
 Amen.
 Thank you hippopotamus for reminding us today that God intelligently designed you too!